Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Experimental results

-We plot in Figure~\ref{fig:selectcell}-\ref{fig:selectcr} the selectivity scores for both ICFL features and TopK SAEs.
-We see that ICFL features consistently achieve higher selectivity scores than TopK SAE features.
-Moreover, especially for cell types, we observe a high \textit{max} selectivity across almost all cell types, while for more complex features we still observe a moderate selectivity score of more than $~0.1$ across all labels.
-We present in Table~\ref{tab:count} the number of features exhibiting an average selectivity greater than a given threshold for at least one label, across all five classification tasks.
-This is done using three different thresholds for ICFL with PCA whitening.
-We observe that dominant concepts, such as cell types, batch effects, and siRNA perturbations that induce strong morphological changes, lead to a substantial portion of features displaying high selectivity.
-However, also for labels from the functional gene groups (Task 5), we identify more than 100 features with selectivity scores of at least 0.1.
+In Table~\ref{tab:classtasks}, we present the number of features exhibiting an average selectivity greater than a given threshold for at least one label, across all five classification tasks.
+We observe that dominant concepts, such as cell types, batch effects, and siRNA perturbations that induce strong morphological changes, comprise a substantial portion of features displaying high selectivity.
+Moreover, for labels from the functional gene groups in Task (5), we identify more than 100 features with selectivity scores of at least 0.1.

 \paragraph{Separation along feature directions} The selectivity score analysis showed that activation patterns of the sparse features can be strongly correlated with genetic perturbations.
-To further strengthen this argument, we illustrate in Figure~\ref{fig:tokens} the cosine similarities between representations from different genetic perturbations and selected feature directions, that is the $i$-th column of $W_{\text{dec}}$ for Feature $i$.
-While we could also directly look at the feature values $z_i$, due to the sparsity, most of the values are $0$.
+We now consider the feature directions, and show that certain feature directions can distinguish specific genetic perturbations.
+Specifically, in Figure ~\ref{fig:results_histograms}, in each histogram we plot the cosine similarity of a feature direction with both (i) representations from a specific siRNA perturbation (blue) and (ii) representations from all other perturbations (orange).
+The plot shows that certain feature directions effectively separate the two groups, and as such these feature directions capture important biological information.

-We plot Figure~\ref{fig:tokens} the cosine similarities between selected feature directions and the crop-level aggregated tokens.
-The histogram in blue represent tokens from specific siRNA perturbations, while the histogram in orange represent all other tokens from Task 3.
-The plot shows that feature directions effectively separate the two groups, showing that certain features capture important biological information, which shed light on the morphological changes caused by genetic perturbations.
+\paragraph{Linear probing for biological signals} Finally, as a measure for how much ``biologically-relevant'' information is lost when extracting sparse features, we compare the accuracy of linear probes on the representations, $x$, with linear probes on the reconstructions from ICFL, $\widehat{x} = \widehat{W}_\mathrm{dec}\widehat{z}$.
+Almost the entire signal is preserved for simple concepts such as cell types, batch effects and perturbations with strong morphological changes (1,2,4) (Figure~\ref{fig:results_performance}A).
+For the difficult tasks of distinguishing between many genetic perturbations (3,5), a substantial amount of the linear signal is preserved.